freifunk-berlin/firmware/README.md

 #### Creating a release

 Each release has a [semantic version number] (https://semver.org/); each major release has its own code name.
-We name our releases after important computer scientists, hackers, etc.
+We name our releases after important female computer scientists, hackers, etc.
 For inspiration, please see the related [ticket](https://github.com/freifunk-berlin/firmware/issues/24).